 Battel Mews is a modern, yet traditionally styled mews house in the centre of the historic town of Cirencester.
-Inside the styling is luxurious, contemporary and comfortable, making Battel Mews the ideal home away from home to relax in, but with all the convenience of the restaurants and shops nearby.
+Inside the styling is contemporary and comfortable, making Battel Mews the ideal home away from home to relax in, but with all the convenience of the restaurants and shops nearby.

 The town centre is only a few minutes walk away, as are the Corinium Museum which focuses on Cirencester's Roman roots, Cirencester Park and The Brewery Arts Centre.
+Sleeps up to 4 adults and 2 children.

 Within a short drive of Cirencester there are many other attractions to visit, including: Westonbirt Arboretum, the Cotswold Water Park, Chedworth Roman Villa, Cheltenham, Tetbury, Stroud and the beautiful countryside of The Cotswolds with stunning scenery; ideal for walking and rambling.